Effortless Infrastructure Management with Google Cloud Shell

 The editor also supports multiple tabs, so you can work on multiple files simultaneously.
 You can also split the editor into various panes, allowing you to view numerous parts of the same file or files simultaneously.

-One of the benefits of the Cloud Shell Editor is that it’s fully integrated with the Cloud Shell environment.
+One of the Cloud Shell Editor’s benefits is that it’s fully integrated with the Cloud Shell environment.
 This means you can run commands directly within the editor and access your Cloud Shell environment variables and functions from within your code.

 Customizing Cloud Shell